kmzurita/ACMEInternshipExercise/README.md

 With this we can make an algorithm that read the data from the .txt file, processes and stores it in an arraylist for our use, ready for the next step.

-The next step is comparing each employee and their working hours, we can do this in Java iterating the arraylist two time using a bubble algorithm to compare each , but we need to ensure that each possible combination is only done 1 time.
+The next step is comparing each employee and their working hours, we can do this in Java iterating the arraylist two time using a bubble algorithm to compare each, but we need to ensure that each possible combination is only done 1 time.
 After this all that is left is to show the number of coincidences on the screen.

 ---
 ### **Architecture**